 The VA Pacific Islands Health Care System (VAPIHCS) mission is to provide integrated and innovative health care services and benefits to eligible veterans and their beneficiaries.
 VAPIHCS provides a broad range of medical care services, serving an estimated 34,000 veterans throughout Hawaii and the Pacific Islands.

 Long term and transitional rehabilitative care services are provided by the VA 60 bed Center for Aging, located on the Tripler Army Medical Center (TAMC) grounds.
-VA staffed inpatient psychiatric care and partial hospitalization care are also provided within a 20 bed VA operated ward in Tripler Army Medical Center.
+VA staffed inpatient psychiatric care provided within a 20 bed VA operated ward in Tripler Army Medical Center.

 A 12 bed VA Post Traumatic Stress Disorder Residential Rehabilitation Program operates in its temporary site within Tripler Army Medical Center.
 Medical inpatient care for veterans is provided by VA hospitalists and Department of Defense (DoD) physicians in TAMC and Guam Naval Hospital through a VA/DoD sharing agreement, or through non-VA care providers in the community.